Sales-Marketing AlignmentMagnetic Messaging FrameworkNarcissistic Marketing

 Who is Richard Harris and what is N.E.A.T.
 Selling?

-Richard Harris is the founder of The Harris Consulting Group and the creator of N.E.A.T.
+Richard Harris is the founder of The Harris Consulting Group and creator of N.E.A.T.
 Selling, a B2B sales methodology focused on earning the right to ask questions before pitching.
 He's trained Zoom, Salesforce, Google Cloud, PagerDuty, DoorDash, Salesloft, and Gainsight.
 He also co-hosts the Surf and Sales podcast with Scott Leese.

-How do I attend the May 19 PitchKitchen Roundtable with Richard Harris?
+How do I attend the May 26 PitchKitchen Roundtable with Richard Harris?

 Want this kind of thinking shipping for you?